Purpose

 People leave managers, not companies

-I don't believe this happens because those managers are ill-intended, as much as ill-prepared.
-Many of them, particularly in tech:
+This happens not because those managers are ill-intended, as much as ill-prepared.
+In technology in particular, they:

 Meanwhile...